Veitchia (Adonidia): Planting, Cultivation, and Care

 How to grow a Christmas palm shoot?

 The Adonidia merrillii can only be propagated by sowing, but this process takes time.
-While the seeds may take 90 to 120 days to germinate, you’ll need to wait 3 to 4 years to obtain a viable and robust young plant.
-After cold stratification in the fridge, sow the seeds in a mix of 50% sowing soil and 50% sand.
+If the seeds take 90 to 120 days to germinate, you will need to wait 3 or 4 years to obtain a viable and robust young plant.
+After cold stratification in the fridge, sow the seeds in a mixture of 50% seed compost and 50% sand.
 Keep the substrate moist but not waterlogged.
-Place in a heated greenhouse at 20–25°C, avoiding direct sunlight.
+Place in a heated greenhouse at 20 to 25°C without direct sunlight.
 Water with a fine spray.
 After 3 months, transplant the young plants into pots filled with compost.
 Water regularly.
 Gradually acclimatise them to sunlight during the warmer season.

-With its very elegant habit, Adonidia merrillii often stands perfectly on its own due to its strong personality.
+With its very elegant habit, the Adonidia merrillii often stands well on its own due to its strong personality.

-In a pot on a terrace for an exotic setting, or in a contemporary garden, it pairs beautifully with Phormiums, Yuccas, Agaves, and Cordylines—plants with striking silhouettes and an equally exotic appeal.
+In a pot on a terrace, for an exotic setting, or in a contemporary garden, it pairs beautifully with Phormiums, Yuccas, Agaves, and Cordylines, plants with remarkable graphic appeal and an equally exotic allure.

 Veitchia alongside an Agave parryi, a Yucca, a Cordyline ‘Torbay Dazzler’, and a Phormium tenax ‘Evening Glow’